BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 But anonymous access doesn't work like before.
 This will require setting up an AWS account and configuring the credentials with the `aws configure` command.
 This should be more or less straight forward

-I did run into a problem - `An error occurred (SignatureDoesNotMatch) when calling the GetCallerIdentity operation` - which I believe is related to my Kali's messed up timezone.
-I play a lot of CTFs and sometimes I have to synchronize my clock with different Kerberos servers.
+I ran into a problem - `An error occurred (SignatureDoesNotMatch) when calling the GetCallerIdentity operation` - which I believe is related to my Kali's incorrect timezone.
+I play a lot of CTFs and sometimes need to synchronize my clock with different Kerberos servers.
 I solved this with `sudo timedatectl set-ntp true`

 Anyway, after setting up the credentials, the same command will work since it automatically assumes the AWS profile